A constitutive framework for distortional-mode-dependent failure in soft materials: Tension-compression asymmetry and beyond: Summary and Conclusion

 A key feature of the framework is the introduction of mode-dependent energy limiters (i.e., pseudo--failure energies \((\Phi^{\pm})\) and softening sharpness parameters $(m^\pm)$ ) governing both elastic storage and dissipation.
 This establishes a direct and physically interpretable link between microstructural failure mechanisms and macroscopic continuum-level behavior—without invoking any internal state variables.
 The calibrated parameters reliably represent essential microstructural mechanisms associated with rupture and energy dissipation, yielding a continuous and mechanistically grounded representation of softening.
 Such interpretability, long recognized as central to constitutive modeling~\cite{dal2021performance, guan2025hyperelastic, xiang2018general}, enhances both predictive fidelity and transparency while offering insight into how network architecture influences progressive damage.
 The agarose gels studied here serve as bio-mimetic surrogates, establishing a foundation for probing tissue-like failure mechanisms in a controlled environment \cite{pervin2011mechanically, hong2016localized, aghayan2022experimental}.

 Looking ahead, the proposed framework can be extended to construct a comprehensive three-dimensional failure map over the \((K_2, K_3)\) invariant space.
 This advancement would require systematic multi-axial testing--such as combined compression–shear loading or energetically exhaustive protocols like unequal biaxial deformation~\cite{falope2024energetic}—to capture a complete representation of the energy surface and unveil the entire failure envelope of the material.
-Such experiments would enable direct evaluation of the Lode-weighting function $\beta(K_3)$, which in the present study was assumed to vary linearly based on validation across the three primary distortional modes.
+Such experiments would enable direct evaluation of the Lode-weighting function $\beta(s(K_3))$, which in the present study was assumed to vary as a cubic smoothstep function based on validation across the three primary distortional modes.
 Incorporating these experimental insights would refine this assumption and facilitate a more accurate, data-driven characterization of mode-dependent failure energetics, thereby advancing toward a unified and comprehensive description of soft-material damage across the entire distortional domain.
+A related limitation concerns the representation of the tension-compression response in the limit of infinitesimal strain.
+The experimentally observed branch-wise infinitesimal moduli are distinct, whereas the intact hyperelastic backbone adopted in the present framework represents this behavior through a continuously varying stiffness with a single modulus at infinitesimal strain.
+Future extensions aimed at capturing this feature more accurately could therefore incorporate a bi-modulus formulation~\cite{du2020tension,du2014variational} to represent the piecewise, non-smooth constitutive response explicitly.

+In addition, the present formulation is restricted to a time-independent constitutive description under quasi-static monotonic loading.
+While this is consistent with the loading conditions and hydrogel systems considered here, many biological tissues exhibit pronounced viscoelastic and poroelastic effects that can influence both the pre-failure response and damage evolution.
+Extending the proposed Lode-invariant-based asymmetric failure framework to incorporate rate dependence, for example through viscoelastic or poro-viscoelastic generalizations of the strain energy potential, constitutes an important direction for future work.
+Such developments would enable the model to capture time-dependent dissipation while retaining the mode-dependent failure structure, thereby broadening its applicability to rate-sensitive soft biological materials.